-Performance outcomes Acceptable outcomes (c) it is proven that the land should not actually be identified as Agricultural Land Class A or Class B; or (d) other than in the Capricorn Coast Rural Precinct, it does not result in the creation of a lot having an area less than sixty (60) hectares and a width less than 450 metres; (e) it is for a land use that is not within the rural activities group and there is an overriding need in terms of public benefit for the development and that the development cannot be located on alternative sites that are suitable for the development; or (f) the land is identified as Key Resource Area; (g) the development is small-scale, has low impacts and is focussed on tourism which is directly associated with a rural activity undertaken on the site or involves education, promotion, or sales associated with primary produce sourced from the site or local area; or (h) the potential undertaking of agriculture on the subject land (alone or in association with surrounding land) is not practicable.
-Where located adjacent to the township of Cawarral, Mount Chalmers, or The Caves PO25 No acceptable outcome is nominated.
-Reconfiguration of rural zoned lots located adjacent to the townships of Cawarral, Mount Chalmers or The Caves only occurs when all of the following circumstances exist: (a) the site is not located within the Capricorn Coast Rural Precinct or is not located within Agricultural Land Class A or Class B land; (b) the site is not included in, or within five (5) kilometres of land designated as urban, new urban, or future urban as shown on the Strategic Framework maps: (c) the new lots do not limit or compromise the continuing operation of an established use from within the rural activities group on an adjoining lot: (d) it can be demonstrated that there are fewer than ten (10) existing vacant lots, which have areas of between one (1) and three (3) hectares in extent, within a five (5) kilometre radius of the township zone; (e) the site is within ten (10) kilometres of a primary school or within one (1) kilometre of a school bus route:

-(f) the site is within ten (10) kilometres of an existing useable hall or other acceptable
+Performance outcomes Acceptable outcomes (f) the land is identified as Key Resource Area; or (g) the development is small-scale, has low impacts and is focussed on tourism which is directly associated with a rural activity undertaken on the site or involves education, promotion, or sales associated with primary produce sourced from the site or local area; or (h) the potential undertaking of agriculture on the subject land (alone or in association with surrounding land) is not practicable.
+Where located adjacent to the township of Ca awarral, Mount Chalmers, or The Caves PO25 No acceptable outcome is nominated.
+Reconfiguration of rural zoned lots located adjacent to the townships of Cawarral, Mount Chalmers or The Caves only occurs when all of the following circumstances exist: (a) the site is not located within the Capricorn Coast Rural Precinct or is not located within Agricultural Land Class A or Class B land; (b) the site is not included in, or within five (5) kilometres of land designated as urban , new urban , or future urban as shown on the Strategic Framework maps; (c) the new lots do not limit or compromise the continuing operation of an established use from within the rural activities group on an adjoining lot; (d) it can be demonstrated that there are fewer than ten (10) existing vacant lots, which have areas of between one (1) and three (3) hectares in extent, within a five (5) kilometre radius of the township zone; (e) the site is within ten (10) kilometres of a primary school or within one (1) kilometre of a school bus route; (f) the site is within ten (10) kilometres of an existing useable hall or other acceptable meeting place such as a shop or sporting facility; (g) each new lot created has regular proportions and is not smaller than two (2) hectares in area and eighty (80) metres in width; (h) lots that adjoin rural zoned land are provided with adequate additional internal areas to provide separation and buffers between any established or future use of adjoining lots for rural activities and any future sensitive land use on the new low lot; (i) new lots do not take direct access from a (i) new lots do not take direct access from a State main road;